GonzalezBiodiversityLab/st-lawrence-connectivity/present-and-future prioritization/scripts/README.md

 ## Script index (archival)

 _Scripts are provided as-is from multiple analysts; paths and assumptions differ.
-Order follows the step numbers in the filenames._
+The index is ordered by the leading step numbers (e.g., 09-01, 09-02).
+These numbers are for navigation only; scripts were authored independently._

 | Step | File | Brief purpose |
 |---:|---|---|